What Is A Carburetor? Its Function and How It Works

 Idling System

 The passage from the float chamber to the venturi tube is called an idling system.
-It offers a rich mixture during idling and at low speed.
-It works when the throttle is open below 15% or during idling.
+We refer to the passage from the float chamber to the venturi tube as an idling system that is open below 15% or during idling.

 Strainer

-A strainer is a device that filters the fuel before entering the float chamber.
-It is made of a fine wire mesh, which filters the fuel from dust and other suspended particles.
+A strainer is a device that filters the fuel before it enters the float chamber.
+A fine wire mesh constructs the strainer, removing dust and other suspended particles from the fuel.
 Nozzles get blocked if particles are not removed from the surface of the strainer.

 Venturi